cliveharber/gettingMean-2/README.md

 * `chapter-11` **Chapter 11**: Authenticating users, managing sessions and securing APIs
 * `chapter-12` **Chapter 12**: Using an authentication API in Angular applications

-## Get the code
+## Get the code to run on your machine

 Pre-requisites:

 * Git installed
 * A command line interface capable of running Git commands
-* Node v6 installed (don't use 7 as it is unstable)
+* Node v11 installed

 To get the code for a specific branch:

-`$ git clone -b branch-name https://github.com/simonholmes/getting-MEAN-2.git`
+`$ git clone -b branch-name https://github.com/cliveharber/gettingMean-2.git`

 Then change into the folder the git clone command will create: